aperijake/aperi-mech/tools/README.md

 # aperi-mech Tooling

 **Note:** It is recommended to set the paths to your Fortran compilers to avoid potential issues.
-You can do this by running:
+For example, you can do this by running:

 ```shell
 export FC=/usr/bin/gfortran